 The main responsibility for involving other organisations has been delegated to the head teacher.
 The governing body regularly monitors all aspects of school life through its regular full governing body meetings.
 Governors attend school at least termly to conduct a learning visit with a specific focus or hold meetings with key members of staff.

 11. How does the school/setting seek to signpost organisations, services etc who can provide additional support to parents/carers/young people?

 Signposting parents to information is usually undertaken on an individual basis e.g. at review meeting or via the home/school diary.
 The school holds some information on targeted support, short break services etc. However if the school is unable to signpost then they will attempt to direct towards an alternative service provider or set up multi agency meeting.

-A transition morning for pupils and parents/carers of pupils in Year 9 and above takes place on an annual regular basis.
+A transition event for pupils and parents/carers of pupils in Year 9 and above takes place on an annual regular basis.
 A large variety of different providers and provisions attend to allow parents the opportunity to gather more information on the subject of transition and to enable them to see what is available for their child when they leave school.

 The school holds parent workshops to share relevant information.